Tineeee2002/Pagerank/README.md

 ## Features
 - Implement PageRank and Personalized PageRank step-by-step from scratch with explain and visualization
-- Use as a recommendation system with several beside on some graph data
+- Use as a recommendation system with several other methods on some graph data
 ## Getting Started

 ### Prerequisites